-Waterworld at Breckland Leisure Centre
+Breckland Leisure Centre & Waterworld

-Croxton Road, Thetford Norfolk
+Croxton Road, Thetford, Norfolk

 With 3 pools to choose from, flumes, rapids and waves there is something here that will appeal to all swimmers.
 There are sports halls, a state-of-art fitness centre and various classes including step, aerobics and yoga.